 - Viewpoint entropy

 - Approaches to framing and composition of individual shots

-- Automatic lighting design
+- Automatic and interactive lighting design

 - Intelligent staging and blocking of virtual lights, cameras and actors